A version for 4 participants was created for the first iteration of The Change Room, a monthly event space curated by Oana Damir, London.

 Sound installation and

 Participants: maximum 8 people at a time, lying on 8 wooden boards, wearing an overall for protection purposes.

 various sound clips and 6 soundscapes.

-The 6 main materials will throughout the piece be laid on top of each participant’s body, depending on whether or not they raise their hands regarding certain statements, being these:
+The 6 main substances will throughout the piece be laid on top of each participant’s body, depending on whether or not they raise their hands regarding certain statements, being these:

 You struggle in the heat (coal)